lukethacoder/wp-webhook-netlify-deploy/README.md

 3. Click "Cron Jobs" (If this does not show up you may not have access to this functionality)
 4. Select "Once per hour" from the common settings
 5. Add this command to the command input `wget -q -O - https://your-domain.com/wp-cron.php?doing_wp_cron`

+#### If you do not have access to your cPanel

+A solution to not being able to set up cPanel cron jobs is to use a third party scheduler.
+This ensures that at a certain time every day your WordPress cron events will fire.

+1. Set up an account with https://cron-job.org
+2. Login and navigate to "Cronjobs"
+3. Create a new cron job for `https://your-domain.com/wp-cron.php?doing_wp_cron` firing a minimum of once an hour every hour.

 Now the Netlify hook (and all other cron jobs on your site) will run on time.